seandstewart/bardly/pending/romances/pericles/11-player.md

 My name is Marina. ...

 **PERICLES**
-...O, I am mock'd,
+...
+O, I am mock'd,
 And thou by some incensed god sent hither
 To make the world to laugh at me. ...

 **MARINA**
-...Patience, good sir,
+...
+Patience, good sir,
 Or here I'll cease. ...

 **PERICLES**
-...Nay, I'll be patient.
+...
+Nay, I'll be patient.
 Thou little know'st how thou dost startle me,
 To call thyself Marina. ...

 **MARINA**
-...The name
+...
+The name
 Was given me by one that had some power,
 My father, and a king. ...

 **PERICLES**
-...How! a king's daughter?
+...
+How! a king's daughter?
 And call'd Marina? ...

 **MARINA**